What Does Direct Sales Mean? [The Complete Guide for 2023]

 2. The independent seller must typically pay a fee to purchase a “starter kit” of the products they’re trying to sell

-• Alternatively, many direct sale companies will allow independent sellers to simply promote the products online, without needing to purchase and physically sell inventory
+• Alternatively, many multilevel marketing companies will allow independent sellers to simply promote the products online, without needing to purchase and physically sell inventory

 • Depending on the company, the seller may or may not also be required to purchase products from the company on a regular basis and/or pay a fee in order to retain their status as a seller